 The first and easiest points for you to examine are the thermostat and the boilers water pressure.
 If it’s any one of these issues then follow your boiler manufacturers procedures for dealing with these issues.
 If it’s not any of the issues above then you should call a Gas Safe registered and qualified boiler technician to check out the situation properly.

-Leaks and drips are an obvious sign of an essentially more significant situation, however, except when you’re qualified to do so you should not try to determine the situation by yourself.
-Most of the causes for your boiler to have drips or leaks will most likely call for a trained boiler technician to deal with them.
-Leaks and drips are regularly caused by a malfunctioning pump seal or pressure valve.
+Leaks and drips are an obvious sign of an essentially more significant situation, however, except when you are qualified to do so you should not try to determine the situation by yourself.
+Most of the causes for your boiler to have drips or leaks will most likely call for a trained boiler technician to fix them.
+Leaks and drips are regularly caused by a faulty pump seal or pressure valve.
 When it’s repaired, you may have to lower your boiler’s pressure, your boiler technician will gladly advise you on how to do it.

-Probably one of the most obvious of all boiler issues is when your boiler begins to make unusual noises, for instance, banging or gurgling.
-It’s very likely that air is caught inside of the system is the problem, however, it could possibly additionally be because of low water pressure.
+Perhaps one of the most obvious of all boiler issues is whenever your boiler begins to make unusual sounds, for instance, banging or gurgling.
+It is very likely that air is caught inside of the system is the problem, however, it could possibly also be because of low water pressure.
 However, the situation might also be even more serious, such as your boiler getting to the end of its lifespan and you need a brand-new boiler installed.

 4. Pilot Light Is Not Lit